 “I am far, very far, from allowing it,” replied Brother Jean Chavaray.
 “A woman who fears her husband may come to fear hell fire.
 Her Confessor, it may be, will bring her to do penance and give alms.
 For, after all, that is the end we must come at.
 But what can a poor Capuchin hope to get of a woman whom nothing terrifies?”

 - thereanent: concerning that matter

-Note on France’s text and the illustrations: Translation is by Alfred Allinson (London: John Lane, Bodley Head, 1909).
-Woodcuts by British artist Marcia Lane Foster (1897–1983) confirmed as Public Domain Mark 1.0 (free of known restrictions under copyright law).
+Note on France’s text and the illustrations: Translation of The Merrie Tales of Jacques Tournebroche is by Alfred Allinson (London: John Lane, Bodley Head, 1909).
+Woodcuts by British artist Marcia Lane Foster (1897–1983) have been confirmed as Public Domain Mark 1.0 (free of known restrictions under copyright law).
 Acknowledgement to David Widger for his digital edition.